 No Preference or Priority

-First Gas will deal with all Shippers on an arms’ length basis and not prefer or give any priority to any Shipper except as expressly provided for in this Code.
+First Gas will deal with all Shippers and Interconnected Parties on an arms’ length basis and not prefer or give any priority to any Shipper or Interconnected Party except as expressly provided for in this Code.

 If First Gas (or a Related Party of First Gas) operates a business as a gas producer, gas retailer or gas wholesaler (as those terms are defined in the Gas Act 1992) or is an Interconnected Party (Related Business), First Gas will deal with the Related Business on arm’s length terms on the same basis as it would deal with any other Shipper or Interconnected Party in similar circumstances.